- As an essential component of your Windows 10 OS, reinstall DirectX 12 if there are any issues with the program.

 - Wait for the results.

-This scan might take some minutes, but it should repair any corrupted files in the system or install missing ones, after faulty OS installation.
+This scan might take some minutes.
+SFC is a built-in tool that should repair any corrupted files in the system or install missing ones, after faulty OS installation.

 4. Perform a clean boot